 One thing that really helps with options, is money.
 That leads us to our one regret…

 Biggest Regret: We Didn’t Start Debt Free

 A couple of years ago we read The Total Money Makeover by Dave Ramsey, and it changed the way we looked at money and debt.
-It took us two years, but we are now debt free.
-Click here to read how we paid off $139,000 in 2 years while traveling full-time.
+It took us two years, but we are now debt-free.
+Read how we paid off $139,000 in 2 years while traveling full-time.

 It was not always easy that’s for sure.
 For example, we knew we wanted a different RV, but we wouldn’t allow ourselves to get another until we paid off the last RV AND saved up enough to purchase the next one outright.

-So even though we had to really prioritize what was important to us and make sacrifices, being debt free allows us to save even more money.
-Our savings provides us with more options for the future, and keeps us from stressing out too much when things happen (like needing new truck tires and a new refrigerator in one month).
-We only wish we had started out debt free because we know how much farther ahead we would be now.
+So even though we had to really prioritize what was important to us and make sacrifices, being debt-free allows us to save even more money.
+Our savings provide us with more options for the future and keep us from stressing out too much when things happen (like needing new truck tires and a new refrigerator in one month).
+We only wish we had started out debt-free because we know how much farther ahead we would be now.
 Still, we don’t dwell on that because all we can do is change our future, not our past.

 Hope We Helped

 We hope this article has helped you as you plan your full-time RV journey.
 We don’t expect yours to be exactly the same as ours, but hopefully, we’ve given you some things to consider.

 If you have any questions, please feel free to send us an email.
 We answer each and every one.